SystronLab/srsRAN-ZMQ/README.md

 Step-by-step instructions for setting up the project with various configurations (Dockerized 5G core, Non Dockerized 5G core, Single UE, Multiple UEs, Single gNB, Multiple gNBs, FlexRIC, OSC RIC) on Ubuntu 22.04

-> ⚠️ **Heads Up!!!**
+> ⚠️ **HEADS UP!!!**
-> The configuration files included in this project are deprecated due to updates in srsRAN.
+> The config files in this repo are deprecated due to recent srsRAN updates but are kept here in case you need to refer to any values.
-> You can follow the steps outlined here, but make sure to download and use the latest config files from the [official srsRAN website](https://docs.srsran.com/projects/project/en/latest/user_manuals/source/installation.html).
+> You can follow the steps outlined here to install the project, but make sure to download and use the latest config files from the [official srsRAN website](https://docs.srsran.com/projects/project/en/latest/user_manuals/source/installation.html) when you are running the project.

 ## Overview of the architecture